Rockies vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 Rockies Betting Records & Stats

-- The Rockies have been victorious in 51, or 37.5%, of the 136 contests they have been chosen as underdogs in this season.
+- The Rockies have been chosen as underdogs in 137 games this year and have walked away with the win 51 times (37.2%) in those games.

-- Colorado is 16-50 this season when entering a game as the underdog by +165 or more on the moneyline.
+- Colorado has entered 33 games this season as the underdog by +185 or more and is 2-31 in those contests.

-- The moneyline set for this matchup implies the Rockies have a 37.7% chance of coming away with a victory in the contest.
+- Sportsbooks have implied with the moneyline set for this matchup that the Rockies have a 35.1% chance of pulling out a win.

-- Colorado and its opponents have hit the over in 69 of its 151 games with a total this season.
+- Colorado's games have gone over the total in 69 of its 152 chances.

-- The Rockies have an against the spread record of 22-14-0 in 36 games with a line this season.
+- The Rockies are 22-14-0 against the spread in their 36 games with a line set by sportsbooks this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!